FurkanSamaraz/Task_App/README.md

 4- httptest library for Golang tests

-5- sqlite as database to store data
+5- sqlite was used as database to store data, then revised with postgresql

 6- Postman to test API